 Costs for a weekend in Barcelona sightseeing

-My experiences with Barcelona is: sites are expensive.
+My experience with Barcelona is: sites are expensive.
 The Gaudí houses look amazing, but you need to wait in line and spend a lot of euros to get in.
 To me, it is just not worth it.
-Also the Sagrada Familia charges a hefty fee.
+Also, the Sagrada Familia charges a hefty fee.
 For this reason, we choose 2 things we wanted to do which would costs money.
 The other things were free.

 What we did in Barcelona and how much we paid